holtrop/propane/doc/user_guide.md

 #> Overview

-Propane is an LR Parser Generator (LPG) which:
+Propane is a LALR Parser Generator (LPG) which:

   * accepts LR(0), SLR, and LALR grammars
   * generates a built-in lexer to tokenize input